 Frank remembered the house quite well, devoting the first four chapters of his autobiography to his time there.
 He lived at the house from the ages of five to eleven.
 He described the house and its many rooms in detail.
 Inside the house were sitting-rooms, a dining-room, kitchen, store-room, drawing-room, study, bedrooms and bathrooms.
-“A considerable stable with yard and coach-house adjoined the house….”
-The kitchen-garden had three beehives (My Life, pp. 2–3).
-As for staff he recollected “maids and later, governesses … The most important member of the household was Mrs Williams; her husband was the gardener … both Welsh (My Life, p.
+“A considerable stable with yard and coach-house adjoined the house….
+At the back of the stable and the kitchen was a large kitchen-garden.… I remember the three beehives" (My Life, p.
+3).
+As for staff he recollected “maids and later, governesses.… The most important member of the household was Mrs Williams; her husband was the gardener.… both Welsh (My Life, p.
 4).
 Frank was allowed to play with their children which was very unusual for that time.
 There was also a man called Richards whom Frank thought was either “a cowman or under-gardener” (My Life, p.
 7).
 The governesses were always German; “My brother [Bertie] knew German before he knew English (My Life, p.
 17).
 His earliest memories were of “the making of the little square garden beyond the drawing-room verandah” and “the killing of a snake” in that garden.
 In the grounds was a Log House “raised on piles so that the upper part was some ten feet high” which was used for picnic teas (My Life, pp. 6–7).
 Frank and his sister Rachel “used to spend many hours round about the kitchen-garden eating pears and apples (My Life, p.
 16).
 Frank only remembered two dogs, a white Spitz named Argus belonging to his mother and “a large black dog called Bosun, probably a mongrel retriever…” (My Life, p.
 14).

 The family taking tea on the terrace with Argus, the spitz